khianvictorycalderon/express-js-serverless-api/README.md

 # Express JS Serverless API
-Configured express to be used on vercel.
+Configured express to be used on vercel or netlify.

 ## Steps:
 1. Clone this repository: `git clone https://github.com/khianvictorycalderon/express-js-serverless-api.git`